TKSjp/HaplotypeExplorer/README.md

 The way to visualize users data is also described in Figure 2.
 Please see also `manual.pdf`.

 - Install dependencies with conda: `conda install -c bioconda seqkit mafft cd-hit snp-sites trimal`
+  - If you have no permission to access /usr/local/, you will need to specify another path with `--prefix` when you run conda.
 - Put multi-FASTA as `input.fasta` and run `python createHTML.py`
 - `result.html` will automatically open after calculation.